elsahsu/store_features_effect_on_sales/README.md

-# store_features_effect_on_sales
-finding correlation between store features and sales
+This project is to run a linear regression model to find out correlation betweeen store features and sales
+* Features: Store_Area, Items_Available, Daily_Customer_Count (x)
+* Sales: y